Sunday, July 28, 2019

 The across the way “Exxoff” won’t get anymore purchases of their 100% gas!
 The pump stands alone and is hard to get to.
 It’s progress for our little “metropolis!”
 (I found the photo, from their website, taken on 6/4/2019, while work was still in progress.)

 Mrs. Appalachian Irishman is the eldest of three sisters.
 On this date, my middle sister-in-law found Sun Drop in 12-ounce cans, in 24-can sleeves, at “Food Crappy!”
-Wow!
+(They have “value every day” there, according to their too frequent commercials.)
 The local IGA had been stocking them, but quit, despite my complaint.
-Ok, so “Food Crappy” is the place to get Sun Drop again!
-I drink a Sun Drop, oh, about every other week or so!
+Okay, so “Food Crappy” is the place to get Sun Drop again!
+I drink a Sun Drop, about every other week or so!
 I now have two 24-can sleeves of Sun Drop!
 That should last me several months!

-My paternal grandmother passed on to the next life, on this date, in 1971, after my paternal grandfather did so, on 11/21/1970.
+My paternal grandmother, Granny Ferrell, passed on to the next life, on this date, in 1971, after her husband, Papaw Ferrell, had passed, on 11/21/1970.
 I remember.

-The eldest daughter of my youngest brother and his wife attained the teenage age of 13!
+The eldest daughter of my youngest brother and his wife became a teenager, at age 13!
 They, all four, including their younger daughter, celebrated a few days at the beach!
 Good!
 They needed some fun family time!
 (Oh, the SOB is still not found – yet.
-See my 6/9/2019 post.)
+See my 6/9/2019 article.)

 I am the oldest of four brothers.
-On the same 6/12/2019 date, my next-to-oldest brother sustained an at-home injury.
+On this same date, my second oldest brother sustained an injury at home.
 He’s alive.
-He is, at least at this entry, still in the hospital, but he may get out by tomorrow, Father’s Day.
+He is, at least at this entry, still in the hospital, but he may get out tomorrow, on Father’s Day.
 That’s good.
+I'm glad that it wasn't a more serious injury.

 6/16/2019, Sunday, Tomorrow

-6/16/1901 was the birthday of my maternal grandmother.
+My maternal grandmother, Granny Wood, was born on 6/16/1901.
 One could not have had a better grandmother!
-On 8/12/1991, she joined her husband, who preceded her, on 3/14/1983.
-I conducted her funeral and graveside services.
-Oh, my maternal grandfather was born on 9/4/1901.
-I remember all the family fun, joking about how Papaw married an older woman!
-(Oh, again, Mom and Dad married on 9/3/1959, one day before Papaw’s birthday anniversary.)
+On 8/12/1991, she joined Papaw Wood, who had preceded her, on 3/14/1983.
+I conducted Granny Wood's funeral and graveside services.
+Papaw Wood, was born on 9/4/1901.
+I remember all the family jokes, about how Papaw married an older woman!
+(Mom and Dad were married on 9/3/1959, one day before Papaw attained age 58.)

-6/16/2018, Mrs. Appalachian Irishman and I purchased mulch and other items at a nearby get-that-stuff mega store.
-I enjoyed using my still recovering (slowly) right foot and knee and my still recovering left shoulder, to move and carry the mulch!
+On 6/16/2018, Mrs. Appalachian Irishman and I purchased mulch and other items, at a nearby mega store.
+I enjoyed using my slowly recovering right foot, right knee, and left shoulder, to move and carry the mulch!

-6/16/2019 is Father’s Day and the anniversary of my maternal grandmother’s birth.
-If I have power in my body, you will see what I do tomorrow, with photos!
+June 16, 2019, is Father’s Day and the anniversary of Granny Wood's birth.
+If I have power in my body, you will see what I do tomorrow, with photographs!

 Sunday, June 09, 2019

-Same 5/27/19 date, I called youngest brother.
-He’s sickly.
-6/1/19, Saturday, I called him again.
+Later, on Memorial Day, I called my youngest brother.
+He was sickly.
+The next Saturday, 6/1/2019, I called him again.
 He had, and is still dealing with, double pneumonia!
-101.9-degree fever still!
-He’s had all the missed work, doctor appointment “fun,” but getting better.
-Good!
+He still had a 101.9 degree fever!
+He’s endured all the missed work and doctor appointment “fun.”
+He's getting better.
+Please help him recover fully, Lord!

-The Morristown Citizens Tribune newspaper and the WCYB Bristol, Virginia, TV station, via their websites, had articles.
+The Morristown Citizens Tribune newspaper and the WCYB Bristol, Virginia, TV station had articles on their websites.
 The Rogersville Review, as of this date, has no article yet.
 Way to go, hometown newspaper!

 Ok, I’m done.
-Good evening.
+Good evening, y'all.
 Life rolls on, such as it is.